LiLabAtVT/I2GDS2025/Group1/README.md

 Article: https://bmcgenomdata.biomedcentral.com/articles/10.1186/s12863-025-01351-0#additional-information

 This pipeline utilizes QIIME2's (Quantitative Insights Into Microbial Ecology 2) "Amplicon" Distribution, a suite of plug-ins that provide broad analytic functionality to support microbiome marker gene analysis from raw sequencing data to pubication-quality visualizations and statistics.
+We expect to reproduce taxonomic composition tables for both bacteria and fungi:

+![g1-16s-fig2.png]

 ## Installing QIIME2 into Conda environment
 Installing the base distribution's conda environment: QIIME 2 recommends creating a new environment specifically for the QIIME 2 distribution, as they are many dependencies that you wouldn't want in an existing environment
 ```{r}